HSF/hsf.github.io/organization/_posts/2024/2024-07-18-coordination.md

 ### Live Notes

-Unfortuantely the hedgedoc demo instance we had been using for the live notes is currently [down](https://community.hedgedoc.org/t/status-of-the-demo-instance/1634/4).
+Unfortunately the hedgedoc demo instance we had been using for the live notes is currently [down](https://community.hedgedoc.org/t/status-of-the-demo-instance/1634/4).

 We have moved back to the CERN instance, but this does require a CERN account (even to view AFAICR!).